 Are you confused by the chart above?
 You’re not alone.
-Like so many standards aiming for deployment across different companies and countries, there’s a fair amount of revisions, updates, and spin-offs that become hard to keep track of.
+Like so many standards aiming for deployment across different companies and countries, there are a fair amount of revisions, updates, and spin-offs that become hard to keep track of.
 Encouraging companies to agree on anything is difficult, even if it’s in their user’s interests, and RCS is no different.

 This is one of the key reasons why adoption has been so slow, and consumers have switched focus to other, simplified messaging experiences.
 Not to mention that carriers in some regions don’t support RCS messaging yet.
 Until they do, third-party applications like WhatsApp will continue to sit on the messaging throne.

 At the feature level, there are a lot of similarities between Rich Communication Services and popular applications such as WhatsApp, Telegram, Facebook Messenger, and iMessage.
-They all support read receipts, group chats, and a wide range of multi-media options.
+They all support read receipts, group chats, and a wide range of multimedia options.
 The messaging experience is very similar between these services, although you won’t find native video calling features with RCS.
 Likewise, most third-party apps offer end-to-end encryption these days, while that’s not guaranteed with RCS.

 RCS is designed to bypass the need for third-party applications altogether.

 There are other pros and cons of RCS messaging versus the various third-party, internet-based apps found across the mobile ecosystem.
-At face value, RCS is designed to be simpler to use and ubiquitous, bypassing the need for third-party applications altogether.
+At face value, it’s designed to be simpler to use and ubiquitous, bypassing the need for third-party applications altogether.
 In an ideal world, RCS would be as common as SMS, while allowing everyone to make use of advanced messaging features with nothing more than a phone number.
 By comparison, other apps limit your range of contacts to those also signed up for the same service, and you’ll often need multiple apps to keep in touch with everyone.

 Unfortunately, the aforementioned issues prevent RCS messaging from being the reliable, global solution that it purports to be.
 Carrier and device support remain hit and miss, while other messaging services offer advanced features no matter who you’re talking to and where they are in the world.
 With that in mind, it’s easy to see why there’s been minimal consumer interest in RCS messaging compared to the wide range of data-based apps that work across carriers, countries, and platforms.

-A: Google Messages and Samsung Messages support RCS, as do a few other carrier-specific apps.
+Google Messages and Samsung Messages support RCS, as do a few other carrier-specific apps.